If you’re tired of the same old spaghetti and meatballs, give chicken florentine pasta a try!

 So, what is chicken florentine pasta?

-It’s a classic Italian dish that combines chicken, pasta, and spinach in a creamy sauce.
+Well, it’s a classic Italian dish that combines chicken, pasta, and spinach in a creamy sauce.

 The dish is named after the city of Florence in Italy, which is famous for its spinach dishes.